-An Internet-connected device that makes healthy beverages from single-serving fruit and veggie packets, the Juicero initially cost $700.
-Upon release it was discovered the packets could be squeezed by hand, without the bulky, costly device.
+This internet-connected device was designed to make healthy beverages from single-serving fruit and veggie packets and initially cost $700.
+Upon release, it was discovered that the packets could be squeezed by hand, without the bulky, costly Juicero.

-ESPN tried to create a mobile experience for fans -- who would have to buy a special cellular device for $300 and then spend at least $65 monthly on content.
-The company invested $150 million and reached only 6 percent of its sales target, then replaced it in 2007 with ESPN MVP, which operated until 2013.
+ESPN tried to create a mobile experience for fans — who would have to buy a special cellular device for $300 and then spend at least $65 a month on content.
+The company invested $150 million and reached only 6 percent of its sales target, then replaced Mobile ESPN in 2007 with ESPN MVP, which operated until 2013.

-Redux Beverages made a bold choice to market an energy drink containing more than three times the caffeine as Red Bull under the name Cocaine, not-so-subtly advertising itself as an alternative to the illegal drug.
-When the U.S. Food and Drug Administration took issue, Redux renamed the drink -- first as Censored, then as Insert Name Here.
+Redux Beverages made a bold choice to market an energy drink containing more than three times the caffeine of Red Bull under the name Cocaine, not-so-subtly advertising it as an alternative to the illegal drug.
+When the U.S. Food and Drug Administration took issue, Redux renamed the drink — first as Censored, then as Insert Name Here.

 Coca-Cola courted male consumers with a $50 million advertising campaign for C2, which had half the calories but supposedly the same taste as Coke.
 But C2 sales were low, and seemed to cannibalize sales of other Coke products.
 The company had far more success with Coke Zero, introduced the following year.

-Year Launched: 2004 Instead of music, Febreze's CD player-esque device was designed to emit scents over half-hour cycles, but sales were hobbled by a confusing marketing campaign that focused on the endorsement of Shania Twain -- a musician.
-The players and scent discs still sell online.
+Instead of music, Febreze's CD-player-like device was designed to emit scents in half-hour cycles, but sales were hobbled by a confusing marketing campaign that focused on the endorsement of Shania Twain — a musician.
+The players and scent discs can still be hunted down online.

-Coca-Cola's bottled water was first advertised as bottled "spunk" in the U.K., oblivious that the term is local slang for semen.
+Coca-Cola first advertised Dasani water as bottled "spunk" in the U.K., oblivious that the term is local slang for semen.
 Matters worsened when consumers found out the water was purified from a London-area tap, not natural springs, and again when authorities discovered high levels of a carcinogen in it.
 Coke withdrew the product there and shelved plans to sell in mainland Europe.

-Renowned inventor Dean Kamen's secret product was described as an alternative to the automobile, so it didn't quite live up to expectations when consumers saw it was a high-tech motorized scooter costing $5,000.
-Only 24,000 sold in its first five years, far less than the forecast 10,000 per week.
+Renowned inventor Dean Kamen's secret product was described as a life-changing alternative to the automobile, so it didn't quite live up to expectations when consumers saw it was a high-tech motorized scooter costing $5,000.
+Only 24,000 sold in the first five years, far less than the forecast 10,000 a week.

-Women's magazine Cosmopolitan, known for dubious sex advice, decided to expand its brand with a line of yogurt.
+Women's magazine Cosmopolitan decided to launch a line of yogurt in the late '90s.
 The unusual brand extension, with steeper prices than traditional yogurts, was discontinued after only 18 months.

-These fat-free potato chips from Frito-Lay sold well in their first year, but sales plummeted by 2000, when it was discovered they caused abdominal cramping and diarrhea due to the presence of the ingredient Olestra.
-The FDA slapped a warning label on the chips, but it was eventually removed and the brand name changed to "Light" chips -- with the stool-loosening Olestra still in the ingredients.
+These fat-free potato chips from Frito-Lay sold well in their first year, but sales plummeted by 2000, when it was discovered that they caused abdominal cramping and diarrhea due to the presence of the ingredient olestra.
+The FDA slapped a warning label on the chips, but it was eventually removed and the brand name changed to "Light" chips — with the stool-loosening olestra still in the ingredients.